gurucharanchinni/ai-interview/README.md

 <h1>Features</h1>

-<h1>Features</h1>

 - **User Registration**: Allows users to register by setting their name, email, and password.
 The password is securely encoded using the `hashlib` module before storing it in the database.
+Upon successful registration, a **welcome email** is sent to the new user using the `smtplib` module.

 - **Login Authentication**: Users can log in using their registered email and password.
 The session lasts for 10 minutes.
 Once the session expires, the user is required to re-login to access any features.